datacarpentry/astronomy-python/episodes/05-join.md

 ~~~
 {: .output}

-Notice that this result has fewer rows than the previous result.
+This result has fewer rows than the previous result.
-That's because there are sources in the Gaia table with no
+That is because there are sources in the Gaia table with no
 corresponding source in the Pan-STARRS table.

 By default, the result of the join only includes rows where the same